wbzyl/nosql-tutorial/views/elasticsearch-ruby.md

 **Uwaga:** W wersji 1.0.0 Elasticsearch percolator zamieniono na [distributed percolator](http://www.elasticsearch.org/guide/en/elasticsearch/reference/master/search-percolate.html).

-Co oznacza *percolation*? przenikanie, przefiltrowanie, perkolacja?
+Co oznacza *percolation*? przenikanie, przefiltrowywanie, perkolacja?
 „Let's define callback for percolation.
 Whenewer a new document is saved in the index, this block will be executed, and we will have access to matching queries in the `Tweet#matches` property.”

-Zanim zaczniemy zapisywać statusy w bazie, zdefinujemy *mapping* i zapiszemy go w bazie ElasticSearch.
+Zanim zaczniemy zapisywać statusy w bazie, zdefinujemy i zapiszemy w bazie ElasticSearch *mapping* dla statusów.

 Co to jest *mapping*?
 „Mapping is the process of defining how a document should be mapped to